stencilla/stencilla/readme.md

 # Stencilla

-Boilerplate for preact projects using a create-react-app typescript template overridden with customize-cra.
+Boilerplate for preact + hooks + custom-elements projects using a create-react-app typescript template overridden with customize-cra.

 Demo: https://stencilla.netlify.app/